NavigationContentFooter

 • location ~ \.php$ — The second location block handles the PHP processing by pointing Nginx to the fastcgi-php.conf configuration file and the php7.4-fpm.sock file, which declares what socket is associated with php-fpm.

-• location ~ /\.ht — The last location block prevents .htaccess files to be processed by Nginx.
+• location ~ /\.ht — The last location block prevents .htaccess files from being processed by Nginx.
 Any .htaccess located in the directory root won’t be served to visitors.

 3. Save and exit the file.